 - Community roads (researching sidewalks), bridges, culverts and street lights.

-- Water supply lines, sewer lines, waste water management and …
+- Water supply lines (fresh and reclaimed water), sewer lines, waste water management and …

 - In Florida, water management and control (including mosquitos) which is a huge requirement.